 Financial management is often an overwhelming task, especially for those who lack accessible tools or consistent motivation to save.

-Piggy was created to bridge this gap—bringing community and simplicity to the financial journey.
-At its core, Piggy is a smart piggy bank and app combination designed to encourage daily interactions, goal setting, and peer-to-peer support for building healthy financial habits.
+Piggy was created to bridge this gap—bringing community and simplicity to the financial journey: a smart piggy bank and app combination designed to encourage daily interactions, goal setting, and peer-to-peer support for building healthy financial habits.

 Our mission is to make financial literacy approachable and habit-forming, especially for those who struggle with impulsive spending or have difficulty committing to financial goals.